laninsky/genetic_diversity_diffs/README.md

 Publishing an overview of testing for differences in genetic diversity is on my to-do-list, but in the meantime, if you use genetic_diversity_diffs, please cite it using the following:

 Alexander, A. 2015. genetic_diversity_diffs v1.0.0.
 Available from https://github.com/laninsky/genetic_diversity_diffs

+#Version history#

+1.0.1: made the output tables a little prettier for opening in excel